frobnitzem/psik/README.md

 The "at" backend is more suitable for running locally, and uses POSIX batch command.
 However, it's broken on OSX.
 Adding more backends is easy.
+For HPC systems, "slurm" and "lsf" backends are implemented.
+In the future, facility-provided API-s should be added as backends.

 ## Writing a jobspec.json file